Fiction can send us to worlds without limitation. But what if I were to tell you that limited point of view can actually help your writing?

 As the author of your world, you have the power to do anything you want.
 But just like with the patron of that all-you-can-eat buffet, you need to choose wisely.
 Much of POV is learning to limit your narrative’s scope to find the story you truly want to tell.

-In the weeks to come, we’ll learn more about the significance of point of view in fiction.
+In the weeks to come, we’ll learn more about the significance of point of view in fiction (don’t miss the second installment in this series on POV, How to Choose the Best POV for Your Story’s Purpose).
 For now, though, I want to hear about the most important point of view you’ve ever cut from a story.
 What led to that decision?
 How did it change your narrative?
 Let me know in the Comments section below!

 Harrison Demchick came up in the world of small press publishing, working along the way on more than two dozen published novels and memoirs, several of which have been optioned for film.
 He is an award-winning, twice-optioned screenwriter, and the author of literary horror novel The Listeners.
 He’s part of The Writer’s Ally team as a developmental editor of fiction and memoir, for which he’s currently accepting new clients.